 Currently, I don’t have any health insurance.
-I think this is true for most of my peers, and for many low-income people, whether they’re low-income because of lifestyle and career choices, like me, or because they lack the economic mobility to obtain incomes that would allow for jobs that provide health coverage or with incomes that would allow the purchase of individual insurance.
+I think this is true for most of my peers, and for many low-income people, whether they’re low-income because of lifestyle and career choices, like me, or because they lack the economic mobility to obtain incomes that would allow for jobs that get a whole life policy with dividends and health coverage.
+None of them have incomes that would allow the purchase of individual insurance.

 Indiana recently introduced the Healthy Indiana Plan which is state-subsidized health insurance for low-income Indiana residents.
 Again, to qualify for this, one must be a legal Indiana resident, between 19 and 64, and make less than 200% of the FPLwhich amounts to: